padmapria/Crypto-Chatbot-SQL-LLM-Agent/README.md

   ![streamlit_ui](images/sample_query.jpg)

 ### Acknowledgement
-Thank you to Langchain team and OpenAI for providing access to their LLM model APIs.
+Thank you to www.marketwatch.com for the data, Langchain team and OpenAI for providing access to their LLM model APIs.